INS Delhi (C74): Visit to New Zealand

-In 1969, Delhi visited New Zealand under Vice Admiral Barbosa.
+In 1969, Delhi visited New Zealand under Captain V. E. C. Barboza.
 The visit was the occasion of many reunions of Achilles veterans who were plied with large quantities of rum and beer, and taken on a quick trip by the ship.
+Shri Govind Singh (official no. 91459-R)from Pabana, Jhunjhunu (RAJASTHAN) was also a crew member of INS Delhi during New Zealand visit.

 Decommissioning

 Delhi was decommissioned at Bombay in 1978.
 Subsequently, one of her gun turrets was sent to New Zealand, where it is preserved.
 A second turret, or gun, is reported to be preserved at the Regiment of Artillery Museum Nashik.
 The precise fate of the third turret is unknown, but a persistent rumour holds that it was officially recorded as "eaten by white ants".
 The remainder of the ship was scrapped.
 The main mast serves as the quarterdeck through which cadets from the National Defence Academy of India pass out.